matijakljajic/misuns/README.md

-# "Modelling of Information Systems" Group Project
+# "Modeling of Information Systems" Group Project
-## Modelling of an information system for a courier service
+## Modeling of an information system for a courier service
 Project consists of:
 - UML diagrams
 	- 1 usecase diagram